Understanding CIRI’s financial statements

 - Government services income includes CIRI’s operations that provide services to local, state and federal government agencies.

-- Oilfield and constructions services income is CIRI’s share of net earnings from its 50 percent ownership of AIC and revenues from oilfield services and heavy marine hauling and construction support.
+- Oilfield and constructions services income is CIRI’s share of net earnings from its revenues from oilfield operations services and heavy marine hauling and construction support.

 - Real estate income includes property leases, property management fees and brokerage commissions and CIRI’s interests in multi-family and retail investments as well as revenues from the sale of real estate holdings.